 At the date of this Base Prospectus, payments of principal and interest by borrowers in respect of mortgage credit assets comprised in the Pool are usually made monthly in respect of the residential loans held by the Issuer.
-Such payments are collected by AIB as the Mortgage Servicer under the terms of the Outsourcing and Agency Agreement and are credited at least on a monthly basis into an account maintained by the Issuer with Barclays.
+Such payments are collected by AIB as the Mortgage Servicer under the terms of the Outsourcing Agreement (both as defined at Description of the Issuer Mortgage Servicing) and are credited at least on a monthly basis into an account maintained by the Issuer with Barclays.
 Failure by AIB (including in circumstances where AIB is wound up) to remit to the Issuer funds received by AIB and to which the Issuer is entitled could adversely affect the Issuer's financial condition and its ability to make payments on the Securities.
 See Irish Residential Loan Origination and Servicing - Mortgage Servicing.